-Paying a mortgage and the additional costs specific to home ownership are well worth the expense for many couples.
-Unlike a rental, your own home usually involves paying for the loan principal, interest, taxes and insurance coverage.
+Paying a mortgage and the additional costs specific to home ownership are well worth the expense for many homeowners.
+Unlike a rental, which typically requires only one payment each month, paying for your own home has additional payments involved such as the loan principal, interest, taxes and insurance coverage.
 The amount you pay for each of these housing costs depends on the type of loan you get and the prevailing rates in your area.

 To calculate your monthly property taxes, determine the tax rate in your area by using an online tool provided by your local tax assessor or by calling the assessor's office.
 Taxes are based on the assessed value of your home at the time of purchase.
 A home valued at $210,000 with a tax rate of 1 percent has an annual tax bill of $2,100 ($210,000 x .01).
 When divided by 12 months, your monthly bill is $175.

 Your property taxes will be lower if you qualify for a homestead tax exemption, which exempts a portion of your assessed property tax from tax liability.
 Each state has different guidelines for homestead tax exemptions, so you'll need to contact your local tax assessor to find out if you qualify for this tax benefit.

 Calculate your total housing payment, including principal, interest, taxes and PMI by adding up the monthly installments.
 For example, on a $200,000 loan with a home valued at $210,000, the total housing payment on a 30-year loan equals about $1,416.

 This payment does not include homeowners insurance, which you also must pay to protect yourself and the lender against losses in the event of fire or other hazards.
 An average premium costs about $900.
 Divided by 12, you pay an extra $75 a month for homeowners insurance.